echeran/icu/docs/userguide/dev/gitdev.md

 # git and Github for ICU Developers

-For git & git lfs installation see the [Source Code Access](source.md) page.
+For git & git lfs installation see the [Source Code Setup](../../devsetup/source/index.md) page.

-For setup with Eclipse, Xcode, etc. see the [Setup](../../setup/index.md) page and its subpages.
+For setup with language compilers and IDEs, see the [Setup for Contributors](../../devsetup/source/index.md) page and its subpages.

 ## Overview